degerst/AirHockey/README.md

 AirHockey
 =========

-A very very simple Airhockey game, just learning
+A not so very very simple Airhockey game, just learning